ValueMelody/melody-auth/docs/angular-sdk.md

 ## AuthProvider

-Wrap your application inside AuthProvider component to provide the auth related context to your application components.
+Provide the auth related configs to your application bootstrap.

 | Parameter | Type | Description | Default | Required |
 |-----------|------|-------------|---------|----------|